Mips2cs

 The end result is a C# program that behaves identically to the original C++ program, but runs on the .NET platform instead of as native code.

-This seems a strange way to do it.
+Why go through machine code?
 Why not just convert the C++ directly into C#?

 One certainly could write a tool to parse C++ code and convert it to C#.
 However, the complexity of the C++ language, and the differences in semantics between it and C#, make this somewhat difficult.
 Therefore, while there are some existing tools that can do it (e.g. this one), none of them are fully automatic; the user is required to edit the generated C# files by hand afterwards.
-Clearly this is unsatisfactory, especially if one wishes to maintain parallel C++ and C# versions of the same project.
+This is somewhat unsatisfactory, especially if one wishes to maintain parallel C++ and C# versions of the same project.

-Machine code, by contrast, is much lower level than C++, and therefore much more suited to automatic processing.
+Machine code, by contrast, is much lower level than C++, and therefore more suited to automatic processing.
 Indeed, translating machine code into C# is straightforward (if one is happy with a "literal" translation) and can be done completely automatically.

 One way to look at this is to say that we are re-using an existing compiler to do the hard work of parsing the C++ and converting it to a lower level representation; and then writing a relatively simple tool to convert that low level representation to C#.